 The Linux Kernel 4.3 has been released today, Monday the 2nd of November 2015.
-I have compiled it from source on a Virtual Box CentOS 7 minimum install virtual machine for some further testing.
-I have also use my same old configuration file.
+I have compiled it from source on a Virtual Box CentOS 7 minimum install the virtual machine for some further testing.
+I have also used my same old configuration file.
 You can also view detailed packages and commits on the git repo.
 Here, is a brief idea how to compile it from source.

 1. You will need to download all the pre-requirements if you are on a minimum install.

 yum install ncurses-devel bc hmaccalc zlib-devel elfutils-libelf-devel binutils-devel qt-devel

 2. Download the wget tools to download the Kernel itself.